delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 var menu = ['Attack', 'Defense', 'Inventory'];
 ```

 In this type of objects, order matters.
-Accessing the different values is done by using the **item's index in the array,** between brackets.
+Accessing the different values is done by using the **item's index in the array**, between brackets.
 Indices _begin from `0`_, and not from `1`.

 ```js
 menu[0];